-That six-pack you so eagerly seek simply aren’t part of a normal state-of-being for most body types, so your system is going to push back, making those last few pounds a challenge.
+That six-pack you so eagerly seek simply isn’t part of a normal state of being for most body types, so your system is going to push back, making those last few pounds a challenge.

 This can happen long before you’re at your final stage of weight loss, but that’s irrelevant.

 Once weight loss starts to slow, follow the steps below in order to keep the weight falling off and your six-pack chiseling into form.